 The Immortalist Society is pleased to announce the Organ Cryopreservation Prize (the "Cryoprize").
-Proposed several months ago, the purpose of the prize will be to award a minimum of fifty thousand dollars to any individual or group of individuals who are able to place certain mammalian organs at cryogenic temperatures and to transplant those organs for a period of nine months and to show, during that time period, proper clinical function of them.
+Proposed several months ago by a long time Immortalist Society member, the initial goal of the prize will be to attempt to award a minimum of fifty thousand dollars, with the prize subject in amount and to conditions as outlined in the rules below.
+The prize will be awarded to any individual or group of individuals who are able to place certain mammalian organs at cryogenic temperatures and to transplant those organs for a period of nine months and to show, during that time period, proper clinical function of them.
 The organs in question are the heart, lung, kidney, liver and pancreas.
 Other organs may be the subject of research leading to the awarding of the prize if pre-approved by the Immortalist Society.
 Fundraising is underway now.

 Need and Benefit of Organ Cryopreservation Research:

 It is a regrettable fact that each year, the need among seriously ill individuals for organ transplants far exceeds the organs available.
 Any attempt to increase the capability of organ storage is directly applicable to this important problem.
 Further, even in the event of the ability to clone and/or grow individual organs, the problem of storage until those organs are needed is still an important one to solve.
-Any such work done in the field of cryobiology (low temperature biology), and especially work in this field involving ultra-low temperatures, has direct implications in the area of cryonics since cryonicists are storing human organs and tissue at these same ultra low temperatures.
+Any such work done in the field of cryobiology (low temperature biology), and especially work in this field involving ultra-low temperatures, has direct implications in the area of cryonics.
+Cryonics organizations are, at bottom, storing human organs and tissues at these same ultra low temperatures.
 One way to make a positive contribution to this area is in the setting up of a prize for attempts in this field of endeavor.